top of page

 WCCU Repack Improvements

-For the first time, many households south of US-36 are now able to view WCCU from an outdoor home antenna, as well as many in the Champaign-Urbana and Danville areas, are now able to receive the station with their indoor antenna.
+For the first time, many households south of US-36 can now view WCCU from an outdoor home antenna, and many in the Champaign-Urbana and Danville areas can now receive the station with their indoor antenna.

 WRSP/WCCU